spencerbertsch1/Linux_Server_Configuration/README.md

 ## Step 8: Configure the local timezone to UTC

+While still logged in as grader...

+1. `sudo dpkg-reconfigure tzdata`

+2. Set time zone to UTC - in order to make the local timezone match UTC, choose `Europe` > `Isle of Man`

 ## Step 9: Install and configure Apache to serve a Python mod_wsgi application

 ## Step 10: Install and configure PostgreSQL